 New studies now suggest exposure to Roundup may also cause NASH (nonalcoholic fatty liver disease) and other serious medical conditions.

 Although we believe the company has already begun the process of exploring settlement, publicly the company still says it will fight.

-We first reported in May that the company was exploring settlement after the judge overseeing the consolidated Roundup litigation vacated a May trial date in would have been the next bellwether trial*.
+We first reported in May that the company was exploring a global Roundup settlement after the judge overseeing the consolidated Roundup litigation vacated a May trial date in would have been the next bellwether trial*.
 That was a telltale sign that Bayer and Monsanto were not expecting a victory and instead are trying to prevent a fourth and possibly fatal trial verdict.
 Already the company has lost $30 billion in market value and that was before the missed earnings.

 Bayer Monsanto can’t sustain another major defeat.